return42/sphkerneldoc/linux_src_doc/include/linux/irq_h.rst

     end of interrupt

 irq_set_affinity
-    set the CPU affinity on SMP machines
+    Set the CPU affinity on SMP machines.
+If the force argument is true, it tells the driver to unconditionally apply the affinity setting.
+Sanity
+    checks against the supplied affinity mask are not required.
+This is used for CPU hotplug where the target CPU is not yet set in the cpu_online_mask.

 irq_retrigger
     resend an IRQ to the CPU